Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Our Christian Values and Distinctiveness, alongside our School Mission Statement of ‘Achieve, Believe and Care’, are at the heart of our curriculum and all that we do at St. Wilfrid’s.

 In Mathematics, we implement an inclusive curriculum that meets the statutory requirements of the National Curriculum.
-We use ‘Focus Education’ as a spine, to support our planning and teaching of Maths.
-We supplement this with a wide range of other high-quality teaching and learning resources, which include, White Rose Maths Hub, NCTEM, Nrich and Headstart.
+We use ‘Focus Education’ as a spine in KS1 and KS2, to support our planning and teaching of Maths and in Early Years we are guided by ‘Development Matters.’
+We supplement this with a wide range of other high-quality teaching and learning resources, which include: White Rose Maths Hub, NCTEM, Nrich, Master the Curriculum, Classroom Secrets and Headstart.

-At the beginning of each Maths topic, children demonstrate their prior knowledge, which informs planning and teaching.
-A series of stimulating lessons are planned, with clear learning objectives, which develop an understanding and fluency in the use of subject-specific vocabulary.
+At the beginning of each Maths lesson, children complete a ‘Review and Do’ related to previous learning, to strengthen children’s retention of knowledge.
+A series of stimulating lessons are planned, with clear learning objectives, to develop fluency, reasoning and problem solving and the use of subject-specific vocabulary.

 Our Maths curriculum is delivered through highly effective ‘quality first teaching’.
 All children, when introduced to a key new concept, have the opportunity to build competency in this topic.
-Children are encouraged to physically represent mathematical concepts.
-Models and images are used to demonstrate and visualise abstract ideas, alongside numbers and symbols.
+Children are encouraged to physically represent mathematical concepts using concrete resources, pictorial (models and images) to demonstrate and visualise abstract ideas, alongside numbers and symbols.

 Our well-planned Maths curriculum ensures that children are fluent and confident mathematicians, who exude an enjoyment and curiosity about the subject.
 Our children are enthusiastic and competent mathematical problem solvers, within maths lessons and across the curriculum.
 Children perform consistently well in Mathematics and are very well prepared for the next stage in their education.